How to get started with Diablo 3 Season 24, now live

 Remember to check back with your Blacksmith every 5-10 levels.
 You will be able to craft a new weapon for yourself with an impressive damage boost: two-handed items are your best bet on this front.

 Easy leveling for solo players

 There is a known optimal path for leveling in Season — burning through Nephalem rifts in a 4-person group.
-But with the Shadow Clones from Season 22’s theme, I’m deviating a bit for my solo leveling:
+As a solo player, I’ll usually deviate from the optimal party method and level up with the following strategy:

-- After getting Kanai’s Cube, run a Nephalem rift (or 2) to hit level 10.
+- After getting Kanai’s Cube, run a Nephalem rift (or two) to hit level 10.

 - Go to Act 1 to kill Leoric for his crown.
 From here to 70, equip the highest level ruby gem you have handy for an impressive XP boost.
 (Thank you, andreios!)

-- Run the Act 1 bounties, grabbing shrines or pylons to leverage the Shadow Clone for melting demon faces!
-If this doesn’t get me to level 20, knock out a Nephalem Rift.
+- After checking the Season Journey, run the Act 1 bounties to see how much progress I can make in Chapter 1!
+If this doesn’t get you to level 20, knock out a Nephalem Rift.

 - Go to Act 2 to complete the bounty quests, then rifts to 30.

 - Rinse and repeat across all 5 acts.

 This may not be the optimal path, but by level 60, I’ve completed most of Chapter 1 through 3’s requirements in the Season Journey.
 If you want to increase the experience boost you’re receiving, try increasing the difficulty every 10 or 20 levels.
 Before you know it, you’ll have all four chapters completed and your full set from Haedrig.